-Airtame offers a fully customizable background, and also has the unique ability to display a webpage as your background.
+Airtame offers Homescreen, a fully customizable background, which also has the unique ability to display a webpage as your background.
 This feature is particularly popular for affordable digital signage and for showing dashboards and other important dynamic information.

 With work environments moving from the traditional cubicle setup to open collaborative spaces, there is an ever-growing need to present on the big screen.
 More often than not, people bringing their own devices to work need a flexible wireless screen sharing solution, which your environment should have available.

 However, if you can characterize your office or classroom as an all-Windows 10 and/or Android 4.2+ environment, with no need to simultaneously stream to multiple screens or presenting on-the-go, Screenbeam could be a solution for you.
 Before you buy, we recommend taking a closer look at the multiple Windows-based features Screenbeam has to offer.
 Here is a good place to start.